laneboysrc/rc-headless-transmitter/doc/architecture.md

 Every logical input can have up to 5 *labels* that indicate the potential function of the input.
 This way one transmitter can have a Dual Rate switch, while another one can have a Dual Rate potentiometer.
 The mixers in the model configuration use the *labels* to retrieve the input values.

-The value for each logical input can be retrieved either as -100%..0..+100%, or as a *switch value*.
-The  *switch value* for Momentary and Switch functions is 0..n, where n is the number of positions the switch has.
-The  *switch value* for analog inputs is 0 or 1, depending whether the analog input is -100..0 or 0..100.
-The switch value is retrieved in mixer-units to bypass them.

 In software, we reference the *Logical inputs* as *config.tx.logical_inputs*.